VolmitSoftware/docs/holoui/11-runtime-architecture.md

 `DisplayEntityManager.unsupportedVersion()` gates every mutator: when PacketEvents reports a server version older than `1.19.4`, all spawn/move/update calls become no-ops and a single `WARNING` is logged (`HoloUi display-entity renderer requires Minecraft 1.19.4 or newer.`).

-Only two entity types are used: `EntityTypes.TEXT_DISPLAY` and `EntityTypes.ITEM_DISPLAY`.
-There are no `Interaction` entities, no armor stands, and no block displays anywhere in the runtime.
+Text, item, and block icons use `EntityTypes.TEXT_DISPLAY`, `EntityTypes.ITEM_DISPLAY`, and `EntityTypes.BLOCK_DISPLAY`.
+Entity icons use the configured living entity type as a raw packet-only entity.
+HoloUI creates no `Interaction` entities, armor stands, or Bukkit world entities.

 `DisplayEntity.dataPacket()` writes the shared indices and then type-specific ones: